NinoKoci/MATLAB-Projects-/README.md

 # MATLAB-Projects-
-Lyons et al.(2013)  PBPK model of Rifampin in mice recreation for BME-143 at Tufts University
+Lyons et al.(2013)  PBPK model of Rifampin in mice recreation via MATLAB SimBiology for BME-143 at Tufts University